 How to Enter.
 To enter:

-(i) Text Line: On or around 6:20pm ET during the Contest Period, the Station will announce the cue to text.
-Listeners will be instructed to sText their name to the WLXC text line 803-695-5477.635
+(i) On-Air & Text: Listen to the Station from 6:00pm to 6:35pm ET each day during the Contest Period for Station to announce the cue to text.
+When Station announces the cue to text, listeners should send a text message with their name to 803-695-5477.
+All entries must be received by 6:35pm ET each day to be eligible to win.
+Standard text messaging rates, as established by an individual’s wireless carrier, may apply, and Station assumes no responsibility for any fees or charges incurred for and associated with any text message sent to or from Station.
+Any and all fees arising out of the transmission of a text message shall be the sole responsibility of the entrant.
+Limit one (1) entry per person per phone number per day.
+Multiple participants are not permitted to share the same telephone number.
+Any attempt by any participant to submit more than one (1) entry per day using multiple/different telephone phone numbers, identities, or any other methods will void that participant from further participation in the Contest.
+Time Delay Between Over-the-Air Analog Signal and Internet Broadcast: Due to the time delay that exists between the Station’s analog over-the-air signal and the Station’s online webcast, listeners who listen to the Station online may hear the cue to call later than listeners listening to the Station’s analog over-the-air signal.
+As a result, the odds of an online listener entering this Contest on-air may be diminished.

 Winner Selection.
-On or around 6:30pm ET on April 19, 20, 21, 22, and 23, pick the tenth (10th) text message received from among all valid entries received by Station as of the date and time of that drawing, and they.
-The winning entrants will be contacted using telephone number provided with the entry within 24 hours of selection and may be awarded the prize (subject to verification of eligibility and compliance with the terms of these rules).
+On or around 6:40pm ET on April 19, 20, 21, 22, and 23, 2021, the Station will pick the tenth (10th) text message received after the cue to text was announced, based on the date and time stamp of the text messages received, to win a Prize (as defined below).
+The winning entrants will be contacted using telephone number used to submit the entry and may be awarded the prize (subject to verification of eligibility and compliance with the terms of these rules).
 Station’s decisions as to the administration and operation of the Contest and the selection of the potential winner are final and binding in all matters related to the Contest.
-Failure to respond to the initial verification contact within three (3) days of notification or failure to claim Prize within fourteen (14) days of winning will result in disqualification and forfeiture of the Prize.
+Failure to respond to the initial verification contact within three (3) days of notification or failure to claim Prize within six (6) days of winning will result in disqualification and forfeiture of the Prize.